Ballynoe, Kinnatalloon

 Ballynoe (An Baile Nua) is a village in the barony of Kinnatalloon, County Cork, in Ireland.
 It gives its name to a civil parish and electoral division.
-The 2011 census gives its population as 146.
+The 2011 census gave its population as 146.
 St Catherine's is the local Gaelic Athletic Association team.

+Located within a graveyard, which contains a ruined medieval church, is a freestanding mausoleum, built in the early 1800s for Elizabeth Nason.
+The Nasons were local landowners with estates from Clondulane to Youghal.